 To qualify for the recognition, Richmond Memorial Hospital provided documentation showing it meets the following conditions:

-- All respiratory therapists employed by the hospital to deliver bedside respiratory care services are either legally recognized by the state as competent to provide respiratory care or hold the CRT or RRT credential
+- All respiratory therapists employed by the hospital to deliver bedside respiratory care services are either legally recognized by the state as competent to provide respiratory care or hold the CRT (certified respiratory therapists) or RRT (registered respiratory therapist) credential

 - Respiratory therapists are available 24 hours